 Ultimately, my beautiful daughters are what pulled me through all of this.
 Before anything else, I am a mommy.
 Giving up was not an option.
 I want my children to grow up to be strong, independent women.
 So, I had to show them that no one has the right to make them feel any less than the wonderful girls that they are.

 Today, I still get flashbacks every now and then.
-Her words still ring in my head, but I really do believe they did me a favor, I deserve to be loved and to be enough for someone.
-To anyone who has had to face the pain of heartbreak such as mine, my advice would be cry.
+Her words still ring in my head, but I really do believe they did me a favor.
+I know now that I deserve to be loved and to be ‘enough’ for someone.
+To anyone who has had to face the pain of heartbreak such as mine, my advice would be to cry.
 Cry as much as you need to and don’t be ashamed of it!
-Then, remember you are not the problem and that there is nothing wrong with you.
+Then, remember YOU ARE NOT THE PROBLEM and there is nothing wrong with you.

 Keep going.
 You are stronger than you think.
 Find an end goal and focus yourself on that.
 Don’t lock yourself away.
 Spend time with your family and friends.
-It will take time and it won’t always be easy, but before you know it life will be good again.
-You’ll be healed.”
+It will take time and it won’t always be easy, but before you know it life will be good again, and you’ll be healed.”

 Read more from strong women overcoming infidelity: